Gastric Ulcers in Horses

 • Poor appetite.

-• Sensitive around girth region and averse to grooming.
+• Sensitive around girth region and adverse to grooming.

 • Soreness over last rib and flank region, especially the right side.